Economic Intelligence Council

 The Economic Intelligence Council is the apex forum overseeing government agencies responsible for economic intelligence and combating economic offences in India.
 The Council is also the apex of 18 regional economic intelligence committees, and is part of the Union Ministry of Finance.
 It was formed in 1990.

 Functions

 The Economic Intelligence Council is responsible for coordination, strategy and information-sharing amongst the government agencies responsible for intelligence and control of economic offences such as smuggling, money laundering tax evasion and fraud.
 The Council also advises the Finance Minister and the Union Council of Ministers on laws regulating the financial sector and fighting economic crimes.

 Members

 The chairperson of the Economic Intelligence Council is the Finance Minister of India.
-Its chief members include the Governor of the Reserve Bank of India (RBI), Chairman of the Securities and Exchange Board of India (SEBI) and the Directors of the Central Bureau of Investigation (CBI), Narcotics Control Bureau (NCB) and the Directorate of Revenue Intelligence (DRI).
+Its chief members include the Governor of the Reserve Bank of India (RBI), Chairman of the Securities and Exchange Board of India (SEBI), Directors of the Central Bureau of Investigation (CBI), Narcotics Control Bureau (NCB), Financial Intelligence Unit—India (FIU-IND) and the Directorate of Revenue Intelligence (DRI).
 Members from the Finance Ministry include the Secretaries of Finance, Revenue, Company Affairs and the Additional Secretary of Banking.